 During her time at Castleton, Ezugwu was an active participant in the campus community and involved in many clubs and organizations, such as being president of Phi Eta Sigma National Honor Society, a student representative on the President’s Student Advisory Board, and Vice President of the Badminton Club, just to name a few.

-She has previously worked in the university’s Advancement Office as a university relations assistant, as well as an intern in the Career Services Office and as a math tutor in the Academic Support Center.
+She also worked in the university’s Advancement Office as a university relations assistant, as well as doing an internship in the Career Services Office and as a math tutor in the Academic Support Center.

 “Castleton has provided me with the tools to grow intellectually.
 I cannot express how grateful I am for the opportunities that Castleton has provided me.
 From equipping me with various internships, scholarship, and volunteer opportunities, Castleton has molded me into a strong, resilient, and goal-driven scholar,” she said.

 Ezugwu connected with people on campus through her involvement who have made her experience at Castleton a memorable one, including Director of Career Services Renée Beaupre-White.

 “She inspires me in all she does.
 Little things matter to her and she understands individuals on a whole new level.
 She makes you feel appreciated and is very genuine in her actions.
 To describe her in one word, I would say that she’s just amazing,” she said.

-As she prepares to graduate this semester, Ezugwu remembers not only the people who made her time at Castleton, but also the reasons she came here in the first place.
+Ezugwu remembers not only the people who made her time at Castleton a wonderful experience but also the reasons she came here in the first place.